1941 Auckland Rugby League season: Lower grade clubs

 Otahuhu Rovers won the 3rd grade for the 3rd consecutive time.
 City Rovers won the 4th grade for the 4th consecutive year.
 They also beat Richmond Rovers 7–6 in the 4th grade knockout final.
 Point Chevalier won the 5th grade for the first time in their history.
 Ellerslie beat Richmond in the 5th grade knockout final by default.
 Richmond were unbeaten in winning the 6th grade while Ellerslie won the 7th grade.
 In the senior Schoolboys knockout final Point Chevalier beat R.V.
 3–0.

 R. Martin of the Otahuhu 3rd grade side won the J.F.W.
 Dickson medal for the most sportsmanlike player.

-Grades were made of the following teams with the winning team in bold: